Followers

 Massacre

-The trap was sprung on 4 November – the warriors unleashing terrific sheets of lead into the Americans, who fell in scores.
-Down to last than half his force, St. Clair led a desperate bayonet attack to hold off the warriors who were closing in for the final kill.
-He managed to extricate the survivors but at the cost of over 600 killed and 300 wounded.
-The Battle of the Wabash stands as the greatest disaster in what would become a long series of conflicts between the oncoming Americans and the Indian tribes.
+The trap was sprung on November 4th — the warriors unleashing fierce sheets of lead into the Americans, who fell in large numbers.
+With less than half of his force remaining, St. Clair led a desperate bayonet charge to hold off the warriors closing in for the final blow.
+He managed to rescue the survivors but at the cost of over 600 killed and 300 wounded.
+The Battle of the Wabash stands as the worst disaster in what would become a long series of conflicts between the advancing Americans and the Indian tribes.

 St Clair's defeat at the Wabash